 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Spencer has relatively fewer families with younger children, and/or college students.
 Combined, this makes Spencer a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The most common language spoken in Spencer is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Spanish and Greek.